exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Transition to New Height

-Delete all information about requests and their timeouts.
+Cancel all requests.

 ### Request Timeout

 - Delete the validator, to which the request was sent, from the list of nodes that may have the requested data
-- If the list of validators having the data to be requested is empty, delete `RequestState`
+- If the list of validators having the data to be requested is empty, cancel request
 - Otherwise, make one more request attempt and start a new timer

 ## Algorithm for requests processing